pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

      TCP    127.0.0.1:6000         cvr1834b:65122         ESTABLISHED

-I can see that Google Drive is using port 15319, and that connection is waiting to be closed 1.
-My computer is using a network drive 2.
-I have Steam running in the background, and connected to their servers 3.
+I can see that Google Drive is using port 15319, and that connection is waiting to be closed (line 6).
+My computer is using a network drive (line 8).
+I have Steam running in the background, and connected to their servers (line 9).
-Microsoft Outlook is keeping an eye on incoming email 4.
+Microsoft Outlook is keeping an eye on incoming email (line 13).

 The Mac implementation of netstat isn't that great, but macOS has a command called ``lsof`` to list open files.
 Network connections are treated